-\textbf{Half-duplex Mode:} All the previous three sub-vectors also appear in the observation vector of the HD mode.
-However, differently from FD mode, operating in HD mode introduces synchronization issues between parent and child nodes: if a parent node transmits to a child node, the receiving child node cannot simultaneously transmit.
+\textbf{HD Mode:} All the above three sub-vectors also appear in the observation vector for the HD mode.
+However, differently from FD mode, operating in HD mode introduces restrictions between parent and child nodes: if a parent node transmits to a child node, the receiving child node cannot simultaneously transmit.
 This may hinder the data delivery in the tree topology where data bits require multiple backhaul hops to reach UEs.
 This poses a big challenge to the cooperation of RL agents, which have to coordinate several concurrent and dynamic factors (i.e., interference reduction, buffer refill and collision avoidance).

-Therefore, we add a fourth sub-vector, $[B_{n}]_{n \in \mathcal{R}_p}$, to the observation vector, which indicates the number of bits transmitted downstream in the current slot by every child IAB-node $n$ reachable through the panel $p$ ($n \in \mathcal{R}_p$).
-This information, together with $L_n$, allows the parent agent to balance between the buffer level and the transmission opportunity of each child node in order to avoid empty buffers and provide a good downstream throughput.
-As a result, the observation vector of the agent $p\in\mathcal{I}_p$ working in HD mode is:
+Therefore, we add a fourth sub-vector, $[B^N_{n}]_{n \in \mathcal{R}_i}$, to the observation vector, which includes the amount of data bits transmitted downstream by every child IAB-node $n$ reachable through the agent $i$ ($n \in \mathcal{R}_i$).
+This information, together with $L_n$, allows the parent agent to balance between the buffer level and the transmission opportunity of each child node in order to both avoid empty buffers and provide a good downstream throughput.
+As a result, the observation vector of the agent $i\in\mathcal{I}_p$ working in HD mode is:

-\subsubsection{Action Space}
+\subsection{Action Space}

-Each agent $p \in \mathcal{I}_p$, working in the HD or FD mode, can choose to (1) activate one of its $N_s$ sectors to transmit to a covered UE ($ACC$ action), to (2) transmit to one of the reachable IAB-nodes in set $\mathcal{R}_p$ ($BH$ action), or to (3) stay silent ($SIL$ action).
+Each agent $i \in \mathcal{I}_p$, working in either HD or FD mode, can choose to (1) activate one of its $N_s$ sectors to transmit to a covered UE ($ACC$ action), to (2) transmit to one of the reachable child IAB-nodes in the set $\mathcal{R}_i$ ($BH$ action), or to (3) stay silent ($SIL$ action).

-Using sector-based transmissions in (1) allows to reduce the impact of the UE location, which changes over time, on action policies, making them more stable and robust against mobility.
-In addition, this permits the same action space to remain widely applicable even if the number of UEs in the service area is not constant.
+The sector-based access transmissions in (1) allow to reduce the impact of the varying UE locations on the action policies, making them more stable and robust against mobility.
+In addition, this permits the same action space to remain widely applicable even if the number of UEs in the service area may not be constant.
 Indeed, once a sector is selected, only one UE, if any, will be randomly selected to be served.